One of the most important aspects of any home studio is acoustic treatment .

-- Your mixes don't translate well (a.k.a the sound great in your home studio but sound off anywhere else).
+- Your mixes don't translate well (a.k.a the sound is great in your home studio but sounds off anywhere else).

 If we were going to get a bit more detailed with the answer, one thing to look for would be if the sound changes drastically depending on your position in the room.

 For instance, you may hear an obvious build-up of low frequencies when you're standing in the back corner.

 You may also try and clap your hands.